Sterols: 1. Cholesterol and Cholesterol Esters

 In animal tissues, cholesterol (cholest-5-en-3β-ol) is by far the most abundant member of a family of polycyclic lipids known as sterols, although it can be described as a polyisoprenoid or a triterpene from its biosynthetic origin.
 Cholesterol was first recognized as a component of gallstones as long ago as 1769, while the great French lipid chemist Chevreul isolated it from animal fats in 1815.
 However, it was well into the 20th century before the structure was fully defined by the German Chemist Heinrich Wieland, who in 1927, received the Nobel Prize in Chemistry for his work, the first of thirteen so honoured for research on cholesterol and its metabolism.

-Cholesterol plays a vital role in animal life, and it is essential for the normal functioning of cells both as a structural component of cell membranes and as a precursor of steroid hormones and bile acids.
-It is required for cell signalling, transport processes, nerve conduction and the regulation of gene transcription.
+Cholesterol plays a vital role in animal life, and it is essential both as a structural component of cell membranes and as a precursor of steroid hormones and bile acids in cells.
+It takes part in cell signalling, transport processes, nerve conduction and the regulation of gene transcription.
 Every cell in vertebrates is able both to synthesise cholesterol and to metabolize it, and there is evidence that synthesis de novo is essential whatever the dietary intake.
 Indeed, this is vital in the brain.
 On the other hand, excess cholesterol can contribute to the pathology of various diseases, notably cardiovascular disease, so cholesterol levels must be balanced in cells to ensure an adequate but not excessive supply.

 Other web documents here describe the related topics of plant sterols, oxysterols and other sterol derivatives, hopanoids and bile acids.